scalacenter/sbt-dependency-submission/README.md

-# Sbt dependency Graph Action
+# Sbt Dependency Graph Action

 A Github action to submit the dependency graphs of an [sbt](https://www.scala-sbt.org/) build to the Github Dependency submission API.